leonardodeglinnocenti/makeYourChoice/README.md

 3. Before a critical action is performed, a confirmation message is displayed to the user.
 4. When a survey is deleted, all the related questions and choices are deleted as well.
 5. When a category is deleted, all the related surveys are deleted as well.
-6. When a user is deleted, all the related surveys are deleted as well.
+6. When a user is deleted, all the surveys he/she created and all personal data are deleted as well.
+He/She is also removed from the statistics of the various other surveys.
-7. When a user is deleted, all the related subscriptions are deleted as well.

 ## Instructions